ethyen/SBL.20004.2024/README.md

 - Course material:

-Most of the material is accessible at the following Zenodo repository: (to be uploaded)
+Most of the material is accessible at the following Zenodo repository: https://doi.org/10.5281/zenodo.6379085

 - Discussion and exchanges around the course :